SMAC-Group/swaglm/README.md

 # swaglm

-The `swaglm` `R` provides a fast implementation of the SWAG algorithm for GLM and allows testing on network of variables with high predictive accuracy.
+The `swaglm` `R` provides a fast implementation of the SWAG algorithm for GLM and allows testing network of variables with high predictive accuracy.

 Below are instructions on how to install and make use of the `swaglm` package.